agentjesse/webpack-odin-boilerplate/README.md

 # webpack-odin-boilerplate
+---
 Base boilerplate for new projects.
-Repo is on github as a backup.
+Github repo is also a backup.
 Created from Odin library project.

-dist folder has been cloned as docs for github pages.
+the usual dist/distribution folder is named docs for hosting the production code on github pages.